oceanprotocol-archive/df-js/README.md

 # NOTES

-This script depends on ocean.js, which depends on ocean-contracts.
+1. This script depends on ocean.js, which depends on ocean-contracts.
 When a new set of smartcontracts is deployed, we need to bump ocean.js dep here as well

+2. USDT Consume volume is not available in the subgraph now.
+But since all pools are OCEAN based, we are using OCEAN consume volume instead.